kuzzleio/documentation/src/sdk-reference/js/6/collection/get-mapping/index.md

 ## Resolves

-Resolve to an object representing the collection mapping.
+Resolves to an `object` representing the collection mapping.

 ## Usage